Robinini/ogr2ifc/docs/README.md

 # ogr2ifc
-GIS to BIM conversion using GDAL/OGR and IfcOpenShell-python
+GIS to BIM conversion using GDAL/OGR and IfcOpenShell-python.

+Allows the import of GIS data into a BIM Project.

+X, Y values from Easting and Nothing values in GIS data.
+Upper and lower extrusion boundaries (Z) either fixed or from GIS data attributes.

+Proof of concept (previously converted to DWG then manually modified in Revit).

+*Warning*: This is my first experience with IFC/BIM and is a learning project and should be treated as such

 # Status
-Proof of concept polygon working...
+* Polygon implemented (swept solid extrusion)
+  * Inner holes supported
+  * Multipolygons supported
+  * Curves not supported
+* Attributes added as property set

+* Points, lines not yet supported
+* relate to IfcSpace, not IfcBuilding (currently)

 #GIS
 ![GIS File Source](GIS_file.png?raw=true)